Summary of the Anonymization Workflow

 Step 1: Implement Data Privacy Before and During Data Collection

-Start with privacy by design: minimize the data you collect, plan your storage and access controls, and write a data management plan.
+Check whether public data is available for reuse to answer your research question.
+If not, start with privacy by design: minimize the data you collect, plan your storage and access controls, and write a data management plan.
 Think about anonymization before you collect a single data point.

 Step 2: Collect Data